 From the turquoise waters of Koufonisia to the towering cliffs of Amorgos, this trip offers dramatic contrasts and unparalleled Cycladic beauty.
 The trip will start from the port of Naxos; island hopping the small Cyclades and finishing with a circumnavigation of Amorgos.

 This is a challenging expedition for experienced paddlers.
 The central Aegean is well known for its strong and persistent summer winds and wild winter storms.
-November is the calmest month and we can expect stormy weather about once per week interspersed with several days of calm and sunny weather.
+October and November are the calmest months and we can expect stormy weather about once per week interspersed with several days of calm and sunny weather.